 Figure 2.1: Schematic diagram of a bed of sand fluidised by air.
-Bubble size increases with height, y, up to the bed; in this model, this is ignored.
-Diagram obtained from Hayhurst [23].
+Bubble size increases with height, y, up to the bed.
+Diagram reproduced from Hayhurst.

 Considering a single bubble of volume Vb in a bed; the bubble's rise velocity is: